Guy Kibbee: Career

 Kibbee began his entertainment career on Mississippi riverboats.
 He became an actor in traveling stock companies.
 He began to lose his hair at 19.
 In his early days on stage, he was a romantic leading man.

 In 1930, he made his debut on Broadway in the play Torch Song, which won acclaim in New York and attracted the interest of Hollywood.
 Shortly afterwards, Paramount Pictures signed Kibbee, and he moved to California.
 He later became part of the Warner Bros. stock company, contract actors who cycled through different productions in supporting roles.
-Kibbee's specialty was daft and jovial characters; he is perhaps best remembered for the films 42nd Street (1933), Gold Diggers of 1933 (1933), Captain Blood (1935), and Mr. Smith Goes to Washington (1939), though he also played the expatriate inn owner in Joan Crawford's Rain (1932).
-One of his few starring performances during this period was the title role of Babbit (1934), a much altered and compressed version of the Sinclair Lewis novel.
+Kibbee's specialty was daft and jovial characters; he is perhaps best remembered for the films The Dark Horse (1932), 42nd Street (1933), Gold Diggers of 1933 (1933), Captain Blood (1935), and Mr. Smith Goes to Washington (1939), though he also played the expatriate inn owner in Joan Crawford's Rain (1932).
+One of his few starring performances during this period was the title role of Babbitt (1934), a much altered and compressed version of the Sinclair Lewis novel.